numerai/signals-example-scripts/README.md

 # Next Steps
 The example model is a good baseline model, but we can do much better.
-There are three main paths for improving your Signals model: finding better data, improving your feature engineering, and improving your modeling.
+There are three main paths for improving your Signals model: finding better data, improving your features, and improving your modeling.

 ### Data pipeline
-The `example_data_pipeline.py` script shows how we use the community-led Open Signals package to easily get pricing data and use it to create technical features.
+The `example_data_pipeline.py` script shows how we use the Open Signals package to easily get pricing data and use it to create technical features.
 [Open Signals](https://github.com/councilofelders/opensignals) is a repository created by the Numerai Council of Elders.
 The goal is to create a single source for users to get